 The exact cause of optic neuritis is unknown.

 The optic nerve carries visual information from your eye to the brain.
 The nerve can swell when it becomes suddenly inflamed.
-The nerve fibers can be damaged and there can be a short or long-term loss of vision.
+The swelling can damage nerve fibers.
+This can cause short or long-term loss of vision.

 Conditions that have been linked with optic neuritis include:

-- Autoimmune diseases, including lupus, sarcoidosis, and Behcet's disease
+- Autoimmune diseases, including lupus, sarcoidosis, and Behçet disease

 - Cryptococcosis, a fungal infection